DOLE Integrated Livelihood Program and Emergency Employment Programs (DILEEP)

 - Audited Financial Statements for the past three (3) years

 - List and/or photographs of similar project(s) previously completed

 DOLE Integrated Livelihood Program (DILP) or KABUHAYAN Program

 What is DOLE Integrated Livelihood Program (DILP) or KABUHAYAN Program?

 It is one of the DOLE’s flagship programs that opens economic opportunities to the vulnerable and marginalized workers by providing them access to grant assistance for capacity building on entrepreneurial ventures, for either individual or group undertaking.

 What are the program components of DILP?

-Kabuhayan Restoration – Provides working capital for the re-establishment of lost or damaged livelihoods due to occurrence of natural disasters/calamities.
+Kabuhayan Restoration – Enables the re-establishment of lost or damaged livelihoods due to natural calamities.

 What are the services that can be provided for the DILP beneficiaries?